timbeaudet/knowledge_base/processes/webdev_local_server.md

-# Create a Server on Hippo for Eggcelerate! and similar php served sites:
+# Create a Server on Hippo

+This works for Eggcelerate! and similar php served sites.

 0. `cd` into the directory with index.php
 1. `php -S 0.0.0.0:1080`